nihar-pixis/langgraph-supervisor-py/README.md

 ## Message History Management

-You can control how agent messages are added to the overall conversation history of the multi-agent system:
+You can control how messages from worker agents are added to the overall conversation history of the multi-agent system:

 Include full message history from an agent: